microsoft/ADBench/docs/cpp/Runner.md

 The runner has no information about the objective types supported by module.
 Howerever, a module may support only some of the objective types.
 That's why if a user asks the runner to benchmark any of unsupported objectives, the runner prints an error to `stderr` and stops.

-Each module provides classes to convert data to a format preferred by the module and load it in the module memory, calculate objective, its derivative and output results.
-Such classes always implement templated _ITest_ interface.
+Every module, for every objective it supports, defines a class that implements the corresponding templated [_ITest_](./Modules.md#itest-implementation) interface.

 There is also a one exported factory function for each such class in each module.